USA 10 – 2 GB&I

 Series Results: USA 11 – GB&I 1 (after Match 12)

 Prior to travelling to the United States the 1949 GB&I Walker Cup team played two practice matches against a collection of leading amateurs and professionals.
 The competitive matches gave the Captain Laddie Lucas the opportunity to develop some team spirit and to experiment with his foursomes pairings.

 The first, arranged by Raymond Oppenheimer, took place at Maidenhead and Temple GC’s on 23rd and 24th July.
 The second against a British PGA team at Royal Mid-Surrey G.C. on 26th and 27th July.

 Here are some photo’s from the Oppenheimer match programme: –

 No Scotsman were included in the GB&I Walker Cup team for the first time; six Englishmen and four Irishmen making up the party.
 Lucas, who was known for his lack of self-confidence when it came to his golf, chose not to include himself in his line-ups.
-Unusually Lucas chose not utilise his fellow Englishman ‘Bunny’ Millward.
+Lucas also chose not utilise his fellow Englishman ‘Bunny’ Millward.